 How to Make Fall Garland Using Faux Leaves and Wood Slices

-Start by painting four wood slices in fall colors.
+Start by painting four wood slices with acrylic paint colors you like.
 I used gold, light orange, and light teal.
 Add more or less white acrylic paint to your chosen colors to get the desired hue.
 Let dry completely.
-NOTE: If you’ll be hanging your garland where the back will show, you may want to paint the other side too.

 ++++++++